symbiote/silverstripe-queuedjobs/README.md

 ```
 Injector:
   QueuedJobService:
+    properties:
       defaultJobs:
         # This key is used as the title for error logs and alert emails
         ArbitraryName:
           # The job type should be the class name of a job REQUIRED
           type: 'ScheduledExternalImportJob'
           # This plus the job type is used to create the SQL query REQUIRED
           filter:
             # 1 or more Fieldname: 'value' sets that will be queried on REQUIRED
             #  These can be valid ORM filter
             JobTitle: 'Scheduled import from Services'
           # Sets whether the job will be recreated or not OPTIONAL
           recreate: 1
           # Set the email address to send the alert to if not set site admin email is used OPTIONAL
           email: 'admin@email.com'
           # Parameters set on the recreated object OPTIONAL
           construct:
             # 1 or more Fieldname: 'value' sets be passed to the constructor OPTIONAL
             repeat: 300
             title: 'Scheduled import from Services'
         # Minimal implementation will send alerts but not recreate
         AnotherTitle:
           type: 'AJob'
           filter:
             JobTitle: 'A job'
 ```

 ## Configuring the CleanupJob